apache/cordova-docs/docs/en/edge/guide/cli/index.md

         $ sudo npm install -g cordova@3.0.0

-Run the `info` command for a listing that includes the current version along with other available version numbers:
+Run `cordova -v` to see the currently running version.
+Run the `npm info` command for a longer listing that includes the current version along with other available version numbers:

         $ npm info cordova